DennieDan/guidebook/index.md

 ## Why this guide book?

-Built from my mentorship journey with Teach SG, this site shares key tips I’ve learned through both success and struggle — so your own journey can be smoother.
+Built from my mentorship journey with Teach SG, this site shares key tips I've learned through both success and struggle — so your own journey can be smoother.
 My focus is on helping you design activities that truly engage students, especially those with short attention spans.

 ---